Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.3.17

 Nobody knows when we shall die, but everyone knows that death is sure.
-Still, what are the activities of foolish people?
+Nevertheless, what are the activities of foolish people?

 nidraya hriyate naktam